tardis-sn/stardis/docs/README.md

 ### Setting Up the Environment

 > **_NOTE:_**
 > - STARDIS is only supported on macOS and GNU/Linux.
-Windows users can run STARDIS from [WSL](https://docs.microsoft.com/en-us/windows/wsl/) or a Virtual Machine
+Windows users can run STARDIS from [WSL](https://docs.microsoft.com/en-us/windows/wsl/) or a Virtual Machine.
 > - STARDIS packages and dependencies are distributed only through the [conda](https://docs.conda.io/en/latest/) package management system, therefore installation requires [Anaconda](https://docs.anaconda.com/anaconda/install/index.html) or [Miniconda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) to be installed on your system.

 STARDIS uses exclusively the packages in the TARDIS enviroment, as well as using the TARDIS code itself.
 However, since STARDIS can be sensitive to changes in TARDIS, we strongly suggest that users create a separate environment for STARDIS that pins the TARDIS version.
 To do this, run the following in the terminal (replacing `{platform}` with either `linux` or `osx` as applicable):